Trevi Fountain loses pieces, alarm raised for monument

 While Broccoli said the falls were not worrying, Italy's Greens party said the Italian capital's monuments were in dire condition and announced a campaign where residents can send e-mails to signal dangers to Rome's cultural heritage.

-"We think what is happening at the Trevi Fountain, one of the most recognised monuments in the world, is very grave," said Greens leader Angelo Bonelli.
+"We think what is happening at the Trevi Fountain, one of the most recognized monuments in the world, is very grave," said Greens leader Angelo Bonelli.

 Bonelli said concern for the fountain was even greater because earlier this year a few small pieces fell off of the Colosseum.
 That monument is now being restored.